 The virustotal analysis plugin uses the public Virustotal API, and requires an API key to operate.
 The process for obtaining an API key is here.

 First run log2timeline to hash files and extract events:

 Note that hashing must be turned on for the virustotal plugin to work correctly.
 This is default setting for log2timeline.py.

 Next run psort to tag events:

-psort.py --analysis virustotal --virustotal-api-key $API_KEY -o timeline_with_virustotal_tags.csv timeline.plaso
+psort.py --analysis virustotal --virustotal-api-key $API_KEY -o dynamic -w timeline_with_virustotal_tags.csv timeline.plaso

 If a file processed by Plaso is present in virustotal and has been detected as